 Read more: Dubai Travel guide

-Day-Trip Tip: Visit Souk Al Bahar around evening — enjoy some shopping or souvenirs, then catch the Dubai Fountain show + skyline views right after.
+Day-trip Tip: Visit Souk Al Bahar around evening — enjoy some shopping or souvenirs, then catch the Dubai Fountain show + skyline views right after.
 End with dinner at a waterfront restaurant for a perfect mix of shopping, leisure, and scenic ambience.

 Since Souk Al Bahar is a marketplace rather than a theme park, its “attractions” are a mix of shopping zones, dining & café culture, waterfront promenades, and cultural-heritage ambience.
 Here’s what you can explore: